-Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations, and arises principally from the Company's receivables from customers.
+Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument falls to meet its contractual obligations, and arises principally from the Company's receivables from customers.

-The Company's credit risk is primarily to the amount due from customer and investments.
+The Company's credit risk is primarily due to investments.
 The Company maintains a defined credit policy and monitors the exposures to these credit risks on an ongoing basis.
 Credit risk on cash and cash equivalents is limited as the Company generally invests in deposits with scheduled commercial banks with high credit ratings assigned by domestic credit rating agencies.